Better Physiotherapy through our Clinical Teams of Physiotherapists in Malaysia

 Physiotherapy and Slip-Disc

-Physiotherapists have been treating patients with ‘slipped discs” disc related disorder since the launch of the profession in the early 1900s.
+Physiotherapists have been treating patients with ‘slipped discs”, and disc-related disorder since the launch of the profession.
 However, the level of efficacy has varied from practitioner to practitioner.
 The human spinal disc has been a challenging and arduous entity to treat.
 This difficulty was poorly understood, until the advent of modern diagnostic equipment such as the MRI.
 The amount of knowledge that has been gained as result of the Magnetic Resonance Imaging (MRI) has dramatically changed the therapeutic field of spine and joint disorders.

 It has been known for some time that discs can “slip” (herniated and protrude), but now we know why.
 Today, it is a well-known fact that spinal discs do herniate, rupture and protrude (slipped disc) when the nutrient availability to a spinal disc is compromised.
 So, to maintain a spinal disc healthy or to improve the health of a damaged spinal disc, the nutrient content and nutrient availability to a spinal disc must be increased.
 The challenge here lies in the fact that spinal discs are avascular (no direct blood supply), so nutrients that enter a spinal disc must do so through the process of diffusion (nutrients must be sucked in).